 - The second is in the morning.
 There are no restrictions on the no-stirring policy after this.

-I guess the purpose of that boiling process is to eliminate the bacteria that will make the gulai turn bad (similar to the sterilization process).
-The no-stirring policy aims to ensure that no new bacteria are being reinduced.
+The boiling process aims to eliminate the bacteria that will make the gulai turn bad (similar to the sterilization process).
+The no-stirring policy aims to ensure that no new bacteria are reinduced.
 However, it works.
-If you forget to boil it just once, your terik will turn bad, and you don’t want that to happen!
+If you forget to boil it once, your terik will turn sour, and you don’t want that to happen!
 This method will make the gulai last for 3-4 days.

 I usually prefer this method because the boiling process makes the terik tahu tempe taste even better on the second day!
 The seasoning and gravy soak into the tofu and tempe, making the dish rich.